doofmars/spotiguess/README.md

 # Setup:

-The frontend is developped with react the backend uses socket io for client to client communication.
+The frontend is developed with react the backend uses socket io for client to client communication.
 Run server.js for nodejs server + express for frontend delivery `node server`
 The server will listen on port 3000